vladmiron85/BriefChief/jira_auth_server/auth_flow_diagram.md

 ┌─────────────────┐
 │   Auth Server   │
 │                 │
-│ 10. Шифрует и   │
+│ 10.
+Encrypts    │
-│     сохраняет   │
+│     and saves   │
-│     токен для   │
+│     token for   │
 │     telegram_id │
 └─────────────────┘
          │